-The distribution of the school-enrolled population has changed in recent years.
-In Sanford, about 24% of the poulation over the age of three is enrolled in school, indicating a slight decrease since 2000.
-Currently, the majority of the school-enrolled population attends Kindegarten through 8th grade.
-However, the percentage of elementary and middle school students has decreased, while the population of students in other grades levels increased.
+In Sanford, about 485 residents or 21% of the population is enrolled in school.
+According to the ACS estimates, school enrollment is trending upward over the past five years.
+Currently, the majority of the school-enrolled population attends Kindegarten through 8th grade (39%), but the share of high school and college enrollment has increased in recent years and are narrowing the gap.
 School enrollment often exhibits cyclical patterns of growth and decline which are dependent upon age group distribution patterns.